mkanpa-git/intake-form-app/JULES_THEME_GUIDE.md

-# Jules Theme Guide for MyCity Services Forms
+# Jules Theme Guide for ModelCity Services Forms

-This document provides an overview of the `jules_` CSS theme created to enhance the MyCity Services form application with a world-class user experience.
+This document provides an overview of the `jules_` CSS theme created to enhance the ModelCity Services form application with a world-class user experience.
 It focuses on clarity, accessibility, and a professional, modern aesthetic suitable for government applications.

 ## 1. CSS File Structure